 - to design and enhance our online services to help meet your requirements for ongoing guidance and support.

 For further information on your rights relating to automated decisions, please see the section on YOUR INDIVIDUAL RIGHTS.

 Who we may share your information with

-We may share your information with third parties for the reasons outlined in ‘What we collect and use your information for.
+We may share your information with third parties for the reasons outlined in ‘What we collect and use your information for.’
+These third parties include:

-- Law enforcement, credit and identity check agencies for the prevention and detection of crime
+- law enforcement, credit and identity check agencies for the

 - HM Revenue & Customs (HMRC) e.g. for the processing of tax relief on pension payments or the prevention of tax avoidance